Suwmlee/encoding-guide/src/filtering/dirty_lines.md

 borders) show up as vertical or horizontal white lines in the middle on a mostly black background.
 If no threshold is given, it will simply center the edges of the clip.
 You can just skim through your video with this active.
-An automated script would be [`dirtdtct`](https://git.concertos.live/AHD/awsmfunc/src/branch/master/awsmfunc/detect.py), which scans the video for you.
+An automated alternative would be [`dirtdtct`](https://git.concertos.live/AHD/awsmfunc/src/branch/master/awsmfunc/detect.py), which scans the video for you.

 Other kinds of variable dirty lines are a bitch to fix and require checking scenes manually.

-An issue very similar to dirty lines is bad borders.
+An issue very similar to dirty lines is unwanted borders.
 During scenes with different crops (e.g. IMAX or 4:3), the black borders may sometimes not be entirely black, or be completely messed up.
 In order to fix this, simply crop them and add them back.
 You may also want to fix dirty lines